Incentives For Fire Rebuilds in Northern California

-View our program launch webinar recording here.
-The webinar reviewed why it is important to invest in energy efficiency now, the available programs for homeowners by county, and the application and enrollment processes.
-Following this webinar, the program was updated to offer the full Advanced Energy Rebuild program incentives to all customers in all counties affected by the wildfires in PG&E territory.
+Participants may view the program launch webinar recording here.
+The webinar covered the importance of investing in energy efficiency now, the program pathway options, and the application and enrollment processes.
+Following this webinar, the program was updated to offer the full Advanced Energy Rebuild program incentives to all customers in all counties affected by the wildfires in PG&E service territory.
 EnergyCode ACE has put together a fact sheet for the 2016 Title 24 code regarding residential rebuilds as well.
 To access the fact sheet, please follow this link.

 Incentives Available by Pathway Option: